itz-sams-creation/twosum-leetcode/README.md

 # twosum-leetcode
-it's the solution for leetcode (two sum problem).do follow me for more leetcode solutions
+In this repository I had uploaded Solution for Two Sum (for leetcode Question).Do follow me for further answers of leetcode questions